 Contact dermatitis

 There are two different forms of contact dermatitis.
-One is irritant contact dermatitis, which involves exposure of the skin to an irritant… That irritant, however, doesn’t create an allergic reaction in the immune system.
+One is irritant contact dermatitis, which involves exposure of the skin to an irritant.
+While the exposure results in a rash, but it doesn't create an allergic reaction.

-That’s allergic contact dermatitis, when an allergic reaction takes place after coming into contact with a substance.
+With allergic contact dermatitis, an allergic reaction occurs after exposure to a substance.
 The reaction typically takes one or two days to show up as a rash on the skin.

 Symptoms